 But none of that would help.
 We just didn’t know what guided the model to make those predictions.
 Were we feeding it the wrong context?
 Meanwhile, we needed it to be reliable and fast.

-But here’s what I kept coming back to:
+And here’s what I kept coming back to:

 Could anyone explain why this match was supposedly correct?